Philip E. Chenette, M.D.

 As a researcher, Dr. Chenette has authored a number of articles that have been published in various national and international medical journals.
 He is engaged in advanced research projects in computer embryo imaging to improve pregnancy rates, Comprehensive Chromosome Screening (CCS) as a way to enable single embryo transfer, and in egg freezing.
 Dr. Chenette speaks several computer 'languages' including SQL and Objective-C. Dr. Chenette's fertility research into unique embryo transfer techniques resulted in US patent #5,360,389 "Methods for endometrial implantation of embryos".

 Dr. Chenette has spent the last twenty years specializing in the treatment of patients with complex infertility diagnoses and women over 40.
 In clinical care he emphasizes Comprehensive Chromosome Screening (CCS) to minimize the risk of chromosomal disorders like Downs' Syndrome and to maximize success rates while minimizing risk.
 He brings advanced management techniques like SixSigma to fertility clinic management.
 He is director of Pacific Fertility Center's Egg Freezing Program.
 Throughout his career, Dr. Chenette has dedicated himself to the pursuit of excellence in medicine.
 Dr. Chenette was also the president for the 2018 PCRS meeting.
 He also serves on Progyny's Medical Advisory Board.
+Dr. Chenette has been appointed Assistant Clinical Professor at UCSF.

 In his free time, Dr. Chenette enjoys spending time with his family and playing the piano, oboe, and guitar, piloting a plane, skiing and bicycling.